frezaeix/AttFDNet/README.md

 Disclaimer
 ------------------
-We adopt the official implementation of the [`nocaps`](https://github.com/nocaps-org/updown-baseline) as a baseline model for novel object captioning.
-We use the bottom-up features provided in this repository.
+We adopt the official implementation of the [`RFBNet`](https://github.com/ruinmessi/RFBNet) as a baseline model for few-shot object detection.
+We also use the [`Boolean Map Saliency algorithm`](https://github.com/fzliu/saliency-bms) to extract human saliency result of given an image.
 Please refer to these links for further README information.

 Requirements
 ------------------